QilongZhang/srswiki/v2_EN_FFMPEG.md

 ## Drop Video or Audio

-FFMPEG can drop video or audio stream by config the vcodec to vn and acodec to an.
+FFMPEG can drop video or audio streams by configuring vcodec to vn and acodec to an.
 For example:

 ```bash
 listen              1935;